 (I typically hate the practice of pedantically and uncharitably picking apart the well-intentioned, so I hope what I’m about to say doesn’t fall in that category.)

-My first thought is that our implicit rejection of weakness can inadvertently marginalize those who do not have the chance to be “cured”of their particular brand of weakness (for example, permanent physical disability, intellectual disability, and degenerative diseases).
+My first thought was that our implicit rejection of weakness can inadvertently marginalize those who do not have the chance to be “cured”of their particular brand of weakness (for example, permanent physical disability, intellectual disability, and degenerative diseases).

 I suppose the knee-jerk response is, once again, to affirm that those conditions aren’t weaknesses.
 But it often takes a long time for many people to accept or believe that for themselves.
 I wish we could go a step further and place no pressure on anyone to feel or identify as strong when they in fact feel weak.